 Episode 19: The Journey to Practice Success: Attorney and Certified Coach Candace Pollack, Part 2

-Lisa, Dave, and Mandy Bossow continue their engaging conversation with attorney Candace Pollack, who discusses “what makes her heart sing”—coaching fellow attorneys.
+Lisa, Dave, and Amanda Bossow continue their engaging conversation with attorney Candace Pollack, who discusses “what makes her heart sing”—coaching fellow attorneys.
 Candy begins by describing what it means to be a Certified Coach in the legal industry.
 She then shares some of the challenges faced by attorneys, particularly with regard to mindset and the Imposter Syndrome (the fear of being “found out” for not knowing everything).
 Other topics include meta-learning, toleration, and the importance of being open, aware, and adaptable.

 Episode 18: The Journey to Practice Success: Attorney and Certified Coach Candace Pollock, Part 1